 To make the job easier for both you and your cat, experts recommend giving them a bigger litter box.
 When your cat has more room, it can choose its place more carefully.
 This will also reduce the chances of litter making its way out of the box.

 Choosing a box with higher walls can also reduce the amount of litter that spills out.
 Some cat-owners choose fully enclosed ones for this reason.
-Keep in mind, however, that not all cats like covered boxes (3).
+However, keep in mind that not all cats like covered boxes (3).

 2. Consider a Mat

 We advise that you keep a mat underneath the litter box to catch any debris that escapes.
-As your cat makes its exit, the specialized mat will capture the tiny granules stuck to his or her paws.
+As your cat exit, the specialized mat will capture the tiny granules stuck to their paws.

 A mat is easy to clean – all you have to do is shake it over the garbage bin.
 The litter should effortlessly fall off without the need for sweeping or vacuuming.